This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - salt and pepper

-- Slice of black truffle for garnish
+- Slice black truffles, for garnish

 For the Black Truffle Beurre Sauce